nicklockwood/layout/README.md

 `UISegmentedControl` contains a number of segments, each of which can display either an image or title.
 This is set up using the `init(items:)` constructor, which accepts an array of String or UIImage elements.

-Layout exposes this using an `items` expression.
+Layout exposes this using the `items` expression.
 You can set this to an array of titles as follows:

 ```xml
 <UISegmentedControl items="'First', 'Second', 'Third'"/>